Partial identification via conditional linear programs: estimation and policy learning: Additional results and proofs

-\begin{proof}[Proof of Lemma~\ref{lem:mis_class}] We will show the proof for plugin lower-bound basis, $\widehat{B}_L(x)$; the proof for the plugin upper-bound basis, $\widehat{B}_U(x)$, is analogous.
-Note that for a fixed value of the covariates $x$, if $\widehat{B}_L(x) \not \in \mathcal{B}_L^\ast(x)$ then this implies that there must exist some bases that are feasible but not optimal, and that $\widehat{B}_L(x)$ is at most a second-best basis.
+\begin{proof}[Proof of Lemma~\ref{lem:mis_class}] Note that for a fixed value of the covariates $x$, if $\widehat{B}_L(x) \not \in \mathcal{B}_L^\ast(x)$ then this implies that there must exist some bases that are feasible but not optimal, and that $\widehat{B}_L(x)$ is at most a second-best basis.
 Therefore, the sub-optimality gap for a second-best basis is upper bounded by the sub-optimality gap for $\widehat{B}_L(x)$, and so

 where the second inequality uses the fact that $\widehat{B}_L(x)$ is an optimal basis for the estimated constraints $\hat{\bm{b}}(X)$ and objective $\hat{\bm{c}}(X)$.
 Next, by H\"{o}lder's inequality, we have for